Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 1. This will lead to the host asking his first question.
 The user can then enter their answer in the form and then submit with the button.
 - When entering text into the form you can either submit with the enter key or by pressing the 'Submit' button.
 - Both methods work as expected.
-- The answer is then checked and appropriate changes to UI, hosts facial expression and hosts speech happen.
+- The answer is then checked and appropriate changes to UI, hosts facial expression and hosts speech occur.

-1. They will either be correct or incorrect.
+1. The host will then determine whether the user is correct or incorrect.
-- If correct: The 'Next Question' appears which serves the same purpose as the 'Start Quiz' Button.
-Relevent changes to UI, hosts facial expression and hosts speech happen.
+- If correct: The 'Next Question' button appears which serves the same purpose as the 'Start Quiz' button.
+Relevent changes to the UI, hosts facial expression and hosts speech occur.
 - If incorrect: The popup appears and other cosmetic changes occur as expected.
-The popup correctly displayed the information and offers the user to option to play again.
+The popup correctly displayed the information and offers the user the option to play again.
 - Clicking the play again button reloads the page and starts the process again.